 How long will my visit last?

-We expect that an average visit length will be 2 hours from arrival.
-Round trips will take 60 minutes and include a break half way round.
-There’ll be time to take photos, see locomotives and visit the pop-up café and shop at Oxenhope.
+We expect that an average visit length will be 1½ to 2 hours from arrival.
+Round trips will take about 90 minutes boarding at Haworth and a little less if boarding at Keighley

 Where do I park?

-Return journeys will leave from Oxenhope and Keighley Stations.
-Please make your own way to the station – connecting trains are not available.
+Return journeys will leave from Haworth and Keighley Stations.

 There is a car park next to Keighley Station.
-However this car park can become very busy Monday to Saturday making spaces limited.
+However this car park can become very busy on Saturday making spaces limited.
+Alternative parking is available nearby.
 The station has a bus stop outside and rail connections to Skipton, Bradford and Leeds.

 Keighley Station, Station Bridge, Keighley, BD21 4HP.

 Will there be toilet facilities?

 Station toilets will be available at Keighley, Oxenhope and Haworth.
 Toilets will be cleaned at regular intervals.
 Due to the layout of the carriages, there are no toilets onboard the train.

 Our usual cafes and shops will not be open, however a pop-up café will be available at Haworth and the Shop will be open and the Kiosk at Keighley will be open.
 There is a good selection of gifts available to buy and we would ask that you pay by contactless card where possible.
 Refreshments include, pre-prepared sandwiches, hot and cold drinks and snacks.